farid-moradi/blog-posts/2024-05-29-Streaming-Text-Generation-with-SSE-in-Golang:Building-an-LLM-Interface/sse.md

 In the example, the line `fmt.Fprintf(c.Response(), "data: %s\n\n", wordList[i])` sends a string formatted as `"data: %s\n\n"` where the payload is a word in `wordList`.
 The `c.Response().Flush()` call ensures that the message is immediately sent to the client without buffering.

 To visualize how SSE messages are received by the client, you can open your browser’s developer tools and inspect the Network tab.
 You’ll see individual SSE messages being streamed in real-time.
-Here you can see that it takes 2 seconds for the client to receive the response from the server (one second for each of the 2 words):
+Here you can see that the entire response finishes in 2 s; the first word arrives after 1 s:

 ![Network Inspector](https://api.devfmd.xyz/uploads/a8fd9673-eac3-4fdb-b509-5413bc6715fa.png)